picodebr/learnbot-simulator-protocol/README.md

           positive_pin: 12 # 4 or 12
           negative_pin: 4 # 4 or 12

-  loading:
-    - progress: 0.951 # (95.1%) 0 to 1

   simulation:
-    - status: running # running, paused or stopped
+    status: running # running, paused or stopped
+    loading: 0.951 # (95.1%) 0 to 1
 ```

+### Simulation status

-The **simulation status** could be one of the following:
+The [simulation status](#simulation-status) could be one of the following:

-- `running` - The simulation is happening
+- `running` - The simulation is being executed
-- `paused` - Freezes the simulation
+- `paused` - Freezes the simulation but keeps its values
-- `stopped` - Restart the simulation state and wait until the status change
+- `stopped` - Restart the simulation to the initial values and waits until it's running again

+### Initial Values

+For input and output fields, the initial value is 0.
+For component pins the initial value is -1 (disconnected).

+The simulation starts at the **stopped** state with the loading progress set to 0.

 ## Events